Why See A Counselor?

 TRIO Student Support Services assists disadvantaged students in their academic trajectory toward graduation at Kapi‘olani Community College and in the optional pursuit of advanced degrees.
 The TRIO program at Kapiʻolani CC is funded by the U.S. Department of Education and serves low-income, first-generation college students with documented disabilities.

-The Kaʻau Program for Student Mental Health and Wellness Office is an essential resource to the campus community in dealing with mental health conditions.
-Counselors provide a range of services and wellness activities to support the academic and life goals of our students.
+The Kaʻau Program for Student Mental Health and Wellness Office provides free and confidential mental health and wellness services that support the well-being, academic, and social-emotional growth of our students and campus community.

 The Kapoʻoloku Program for Native Hawaiian Student Success exists to ensure that the programs and services of Kapi‘olani Community College are equitable for students of Hawaiian ancestry.
 The program provides a solid foundation for students by reinforcing the importance of education, focusing on personal growth and development within the context of Hawaiian history.